-Chemco International Ltd. are happy to announce that our employees have been given an early Christmas present with the announcement that 100% ownership of our business has been transferred by our Owner into an Employee Benefit Trust.
+Chemco International is delighted to say that employees have been given an early Christmas present with the announcement that 100% ownership of the company has been transferred by the Owner into an Employee Benefit Trust.

-At Chemco, we are currently going through one of the most successful spells in the company’s history and are now one of a few remaining Coatbridge-based engineering companies who have continued to evolve, expand and develop over the past 40 years.
+We are currently going through one of the most successful spells in the company’s history; and are now one of a few remaining Coatbridge-based engineering companies who have continued to evolve, expand and develop over the past 40 years.

-One of the main contributing factors behind our continued success is their state-of-the-art coating technology (which can be applied directly to wet & rusty surfaces and even underwater), as well as placing an emphasis on being an environmentally friendly company; as has been showcased through our wide range of solvent-free products, which have truly revolutionised the Protective & Marine Coatings Industry.
+One of the main contributing factors behind our continued success is our state-of-the-art coating technology (which can be applied directly to wet & rusty surfaces and even underwater), alongside our commitment to being an environmentally friendly company; showcased through our wide range of solvent-free products.

-Our continued expansion is great news for the local community and for Scotland.
-We are currently looking to expand their organisation, meaning the creation of additional jobs for the local community.
-As for Scotland, through our innovative technology, we are steadily establishing ourselves as one of the world’s leading coating companies.
+Our continued expansion is great news for the local community – via the creation of additional jobs – for Scotland, and for the UK as a whole.
+Through our innovative technology, we are steadily establishing ourselves as one of the world’s leading coating companies.

-Through the use of these environmentally friendly and advanced technology products, we are helping many forward-thinking companies to significantly reduce the cost and duration of their coating projects, whilst being environmentally conscious at the same time.
-This is advantageous for everyone involved.
+Through the use of these environmentally-friendly and advanced technology products, we are helping many forward-thinking companies to significantly reduce the cost and duration of their coating projects, whilst being environmentally conscious at the same time.

 “I looked at a number of different options, including selling the business, but my concern was that due to the nature of the business, a trade buyer would most likely relocate the company.
 None of the options I explored delivered the business continuity I wanted for our customers and employees and this is when the Employee Ownership became an attractive option.